hocnguyen12/secure-machine-learning/README.md

-# Second Year Project at ENSICAEN engineering school
+# Second Year ENSICAEN Project

+This is a research project conducted throughout the second year at the ENSICAEN National Engineering School of Caen

 Students : **Cecile LU, Paul NGUYEN, Zeyd BOUMAHDI, Anis AHMEDZAID, Noura OUTLIOUA**
+Supervisors: **Christophe ROSENBERGER, Tanguy GERNOT**

-Our project involves performing prediction tasks on encrypted data.
+Our project involves performing machine learning/prediction tasks on encrypted data.
 To achieve this, we aim to train our models to recognize numerical images.
-For further details please refer to the documents in the /doc directory.
+For further details please refer to the documents in the ```/doc``` directory.

 ## Models